tortoise/tortoise-orm/docs/getting_started.rst

         pass

-    # Or you can make preemptive call to fetch related objects
+    # Or you can make preemptive call to fetch related objects,
+    # so you can work with related objects immediately
     selected_events = await Event.filter(
         participants=participants[0].id
     ).prefetch_related('participants', 'tournament')
+    for event in selected_events:
+        print(event.tournament.name)
+        print([t.name for t in event.participants])

     # Tortoise ORM supports variable depth of prefetching related entities
     # This will fetch all events for team and in those team tournament will be prefetched